-I enjoy speaking to a variety of audiences including fellow educators, children’s book lovers, technology folks, parents, and others interested in what I have to say.
+I enjoy moderating panels and speaking to a variety of audiences including fellow educators, children’s book lovers, technology folks, parents, and others interested in what I have to say at a variety of venues and conferences including NCTE, NCSS, The Jewish Museum, The Chicago Historical Society, the New York Public Library, International Literacy Organization, JFK Presidential Library, Bank Street College of Education, an Open Book Foundation, the Library of Congress, and others.

-The following have links to the complete text of the talks:
+The following link to the complete text of some older talks:

 If the Shoe Fits: Literary Fairy Tales and Their Audience (Children’s Literature New England Institute, Harvard University, Cambridge, MA.
 2005)